• General

 Construction of this grand old rail and road bridge was completed in 1886 and it was a major bridge on the Kingaroy Branch Line (Gympie-Kingaroy).
 Whilst the bridge was officially closed for rail early in 2010, it remains open for vehicles.
 Dickabram Bridge is heritage-listed and is the oldest remaining steel truss bridge in Queensland, and the second oldest in Australia.
 It stands 23 metres above the Mary River and is 191 metres long.
 The…

-• Beaut Camping Spots, Cookin' Up a Storm
+• Campground Gems, Cookin' Up a Storm

 Gunalda Bush Camping, Queensland